The Summer Solstice

 High Sun ~ Low Moon

-When the solstice Sun swings high, the Moon around the Solstice swings low to the south.
+When the solstice Sun swings high, the Moon around the solstice swings low to the south.
 Compare the summer solstice paths of the Sun and Moon.

 In 2005 and 2006 we had two extreme low "solstice" Moons at declinations of –27º to –28°+.
 These extreme southern positions were due to the lunar standstill season that occurs every 18.6–19 years.
 See Moon Swings ~ Highs and Lows to learn more.

 In Britain this is traditionally known as "midsummer."
-In the southern hemisphere the Sun is at its lowest, casting long shadows and it is the shortest day of the year, the winter solstice.
+In the Southern Hemisphere the Sun is at its lowest, casting long shadows and it is the shortest day of the year, the winter solstice.
 This is the darkest day of the year for the South Pole, which has already had three months without the Sun and expects three more!
 This is the brightest day at the North Pole with the Sun at its highest all day long!
 This land of the "Midnight Sun" is in full sunlight (except for clouds) during the entire summer and this solstice marks high noon in its 6-month day!
 These different seasons are the result of Earth's tilt, together with its orbit around the Sun.

 Here are a few more solstice goodies from Bob Berman at Astronomy Magazine.